DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/hosting.md

 The above is using the in-memory stores, but we also support EntityFramework-based implementations and custom stores.
 See [here]({{< ref "/data" >}}) for more information.

 ## Pipeline
-You need to add the Duende IdentityServer middleware to the pipeline by calling *AddIdentityServer*.
+You need to add the Duende IdentityServer middleware to the pipeline by calling *UseIdentityServer*.

 Since ordering is important in the pipeline, you typically want to put the IdentityServer middleware after the static files, but before the UI framework like MVC.